preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 5. Click Save.
 6. Click Save on the main settings page as well (very important, or your changes may not be saved!)

-Here's an example of an Advanced search with Document Owner as refiner at the left.
+Here's an example of an Advanced search flyout with Document Owner as refiner at the left.
 Also note the navigation at the bottom.

 .. image:: advanced-search-navigation.png